SeaBirdsGet the app

 on the deck.

-Seabirds is one screen, three actions, no menus to dig through.
+SeaBirds is one screen, three actions, no menus to dig through.
 The entire flow is designed to run one-handed while you're holding a rod or a wheel.

 Step 01STATE · SPECULATIVE